-- 1) demonstrate the ability to work critically with theoretical and research-based knowledge at the forefront of herbal medicine and its context within the wider scientific and health related community; - 2) apply skills of critical exploration, evaluation and analysis to the propositional, professional and personal knowledge acquired or self-generated through clinical practice; - 3) analyse, synthesise and engage in debate of contemporary issues in a collaborative interprofessional setting with other healthcare professionals and the wider scientific community; - 4) apply skills of peer supervision and mentoring to critically analyse how reflexivity informs clinical decision making and CPD. - 5) demonstrate originality in the application of knowledge, together with a practical understanding of how techniques of research and enquiry are used to create and interpret knowledge in the profession; - 6) apply knowledge of methodological principles and techniques of data collection to the design of a research project; - 7) process, analyse and critically interpret data gathered and formulate conclusions and recommendations demonstrating awareness of the wider literature.
+- 1. critically evaluate classical and modern theory to reveal the context of Chinese and east Asian medicines; - 2. explain complex signs and symptoms of illness and dysfunction in relation to treatment planning within an integrated framework; - 3. apply skills of critical exploration, evaluation and analysis to the propositional, professional and personal knowledge acquired or self-generated through clinical practice; - 4. analyse, synthesise and engage in debate of contemporary issues in a collaborative inter-professional setting with other healthcare professionals a the wider scientific community. - 5. apply skills of peer supervision and mentoring to critically analyse how reflexivity informs clinical decision making and CPD; - 6. demonstrate originality in the application of knowledge, together with a practical understanding of how techniques of research and enquiry are used to create and interpret knowledge in the profession; - 7. apply knowledge of methodological principles and techniques of data collection to the design of a research project; - 8. process, analyse and critically interpret data gathered and formulate conclusions and recommendations demonstrating awareness of the wider literature.